larsjuhljensen/tagger/README.md

 #### Optional options for scoring pairs ####

 By default, pairs are given a score of 1 if they occur in the same document, a score of 2 if they occur in the same paragraph, and a score of 0.2 if they occur in the same sentence.
-The parameter a in the following formula controls the weight of the normalization factor.
+The parameter a in the following formula controls the weight of the normalization factor (actually, 1-a is the exponent on the normalization factor, but let's not be too pedantic).

 score = c_jk^a * ( c_ij * c_.. / c_i. * c_.j )^(1-a)